openstack/swift/doc/source/overview_container_sharding.rst

 Sharding cannot be disabled once it has been enabled for a particular container.

-If sharding has been enabled on a container that already exceeds `shard_container_size` then pivot points are found to split the container on.
+If sharding has been enabled on a container that already exceeds `shard_container_size` then shard ranges are found to split the container on.
 If it is a very large container, then it will be split multiple times.
-If sharding is enabled on a smaller container then when that container reaches `shard_container_size`, a single pivot point is found which will be used to split the container.
+If sharding is enabled on a smaller container then when that container reaches `shard_container_size`, a single pivot is found which will be used to split the container into 2 shard ranges.
 In this latter scenario, the container will only need to be split once, meaning sharding is more efficient the sooner it is activated.

 Each split creates an additional container shard holding ``n`` objects, where ``n`` is defined by::